Nhujarski/Nhujarski/README.md

 ## About Me:

-Accomplished Software Engineer in fullstack and front-end development.
-Strong background in leadership and manufacturing spanning over 9 years.
-Specializes in creating efficient, user-centric applications using JavaScript, React, and GraphQL.
-Proven track record of enhancing processing times and customer satisfaction through innovative solutions.
-Actively seeks opportunities for growth and development within the software engineering field.
+Dynamic Software Engineer with over 2 years of experience, specializing in Typescript, React, and GraphQL to develop engaging, user-centric applications.
+Proven track record in leveraging modern web technologies to enhance user experience and efficiency.

 ## Fun facts:
 I have a 3 year old Shiba Inu pup named Rizza after Rza from the Wu-Tang clan.
 I love tacos, gaming(video games or table top), hiking and being outdoors(especially at the beach).